-Bowing is a traditional way of greeting, and you may respond with a similar bow, but a smile and handshake will not cause offence.
-Bows are part of the service in many places.
+Bowing is a traditional way of greeting, and you may respond with a similar bow; bows are part of the service in many places.
 Blowing your nose in public is also taboo, and gauze masks are common in many places to avoid catching colds or infecting others.
-Covid protocols in 2023 included social distancing, wearing masks and using plastic disposable gloves when collecting food at buffets.
+Covid protocols included social distancing, and wearing masks is stil common.